In 2020, the coronavirus pandemic introduced Americans to many changes. One of them was adopting virtual hearings in court.

 When a court or judge decides to hold a virtual hearing, they will notify the respective attorneys and parties to the case.
 The office of the court clerk is typically responsible for notifying the parties.

-Advancements in technology allow participants to easily participate in remote hearings via video conferences such as Skype, WebEx, Microsoft Teams, and Zoom.
+Advancements in technology allow participants to easily participate in remote hearings via video conferences such as Google Meet, Microsoft Teams, and Zoom.
 Zoom is by far the most popular video platform.
 Nevertheless, opting for Microsoft Teams on a laptop or cell phone offers a practical, effortless solution.

-An informal poll of judges in May of 2020 by The National Judicial College showed of the 702 respondents, 48% of judges preferred Zoom, with WebEx a distant second with 25 percent.
-Whereas, according to the 2021 LTN Law Firm Tech Survey, 59% of law firm tech executives revealed that their firms had adopted Microsoft Teams to enhance efficiency, productivity, collaboration, and video conference.
+An informal poll of judges in May of 2020 by The National Judicial College showed that of the 702 respondents, 48% of judges preferred Zoom, with WebEx a distant second with 25 percent.
+According to the 2021 LTN Law Firm Tech Survey, 59% of law firm tech executives reported that their firms had adopted Microsoft Teams to enhance efficiency, productivity, collaboration, and video conferencing.

 Zoom’s popularity among court officers is partly due to its ease of use, features such as the “waiting room,” the ability to record, and virtual break-out rooms for confidential discussions.